 Did You Know?

-The earliest documented telecasts of this film took place in New York City Sunday 24 October 1948 on WJZ (Channel 7) , followed Wednesday 1 December 1948 on WATV (Channel 13) and in Los Angeles Monday 11 September 1950 on KFI (Channel 9).
+The earliest documented telecasts of this film took place in St. Louis Saturday 6 March 1948 on KSD (Channel 5), in both New York City and Philadelphia Sunday 24 October 1948 on WJZ (Channel 7) and WCAU (Channel 10), followed on Wednesday 1 December 1948 on WATV (Channel 13) , in Detroit Sunday 2 January 1949 on WXYZ (Channel 7), in Albuquerque Thursday 30 July 1949 on KOB (Channel 4), and in Los Angeles Monday 11 September 1950 on KFI (Channel 9).
 See more

 Forgive me, Father.
 In all things I obey thee.
 If my heart obeys thee not, must I tear it out?